giovanni-liboni/kongo-jwt/README.md

-# kongo-jwt
+# Kongo-JWT
-Authorization library written in Golang to authenticate users using Kong's JWT plugin.

-- After user authentication you must provide a valid JWT token to client.
-- This library helps you to provide a valid JWT token and insert the token into Kong gateway.
+Small library to handle JWT token release.

+# Usage
+See `server.go` in the `example` directory

+# Negroni support
+There is a middleware for [Negroni](https://github.com/codegangsta/negroni) to retrive authenticated user.
+See the example `server.go` in `example` directory.